Upgrading silently using the unified product installer

 Where to go from here

 The unified product installer automatically installs agent installer jobs and depot objects such as agent installers and agent bundles that can be used for installing or upgrading agents on servers in the environment.
 The agent installers, agent bundles, and agent installer jobs are present in the following locations:

 Object Depot Path Can be used for Installers /Depot/BMC Maintenance/Agent Installers/ Agent install and upgrade Bundles /Depot/BMC Maintenance/Agent Bundles/ Agent upgrade Jobs /BMC Maintenance/Agent Installer Jobs/ Agent upgrade

 The agent installer for the Solaris platform requires additional configuration before first use.
 See Additional information for Solaris installation packages.

 For more information about using these objects, see Installing one or more agents using the TrueSight Server Automation Console and Upgrading the RSCD Agent using an Agent Installer Job.

 Modifying the name or path of these depot objects may cause errors in the agent installation process.

 - Upgrade any remaining product components that were not upgraded by the unified product installer.

-- If you adjusted security settings before the upgrade (as described in the troubleshooting instructions for security settings), remember to re-adjust your security settings, based on your unique needs and the IT security policies at your organization.
+- If you adjusted security settings before the upgrade, remember to re-adjust your security settings, based on your unique needs and the IT security policies at your organization.

 - On SuSE 11, the Application Server does not start automatically at the end of the upgrade.
 You must start the Application Server manually at the end of the upgrade using the following command: